carloswestman/boulderer/README.md

 </div>

 ###Discover Boulder Problems in climbing gym:
 When you are in the climbing gym, there are too many boulders, and they are usually in the same place so the map won't be useful.
-The easies way to browse trough boulders is in the Boulder Tab.
+The easiest way to browse through boulders is in the Boulder Tab.
 You can setup filters to only view the boulders you are interested in.

 <div align="center">
 <img src="./assets/search filter options.jpg" width="25%" border="4">